instax-dutta/GanjaBot/readme.md

 3. **Configure the Bot**:
    - Replace `YOUR_BOT_TOKEN` in `main.py` with your Discord bot token.
    - Replace `CHANNEL_ID` and `VC_ID` with the IDs of your text and voice channels.
+   - Set `FEMALE_ROLE_NAME` to the name of the role used to identify female users on your server.

 4. **Run the Bot**: